 Supernova remnants (SNRs) are expansive and diffuse formations formed as a consequence of a supernova's explosion.
 They harbor ejected material expanding from the explosion and other interstellar material that has been swept up by the passage of the shockwave from the exploded star.

-Studies of supernova remnants are important for astronomers, given that they play a crucial role in the evolution of galaxies, dispersing the made in the supernova explosion and providing the energy needed for heating up the (ISM).
+Studies of supernova remnants are important for astronomers, given that they play a crucial role in the evolution of galaxies, dispersing the heavy elements made in the supernova explosion and providing the energy needed for heating up the interstellar medium (ISM).
 SNRs are also believed to be responsible for the acceleration of galactic cosmic rays.

 Recently, a team of astronomers led by NRAO's William Cotton chose 36 poorly studied Galactic SNRs to observe with MeerKAT, with the main aim of shedding more light on their properties.